codatio/codat-docs/docs/assess/portal/overview.md

 This graph displays when chosen in the _Select graph_ dropdown.
 Hovering over the graph displays a tooltip containing the total account balance for the selected bank accounts.

-The graph is produced from responses from the [Banking account balances](/assess-banking-account-balances) and [Banking transactions](//banking-api#/schemas/banking-transactions) a endpoints.

-Refer to the [formulas](/docs/assess-banking#banking-formulas) for more information about how current balances are calculated for each month.

 ![A banking graph based on selection criteria](/img/old/11d2897-banking_balances_1.png)

 ### Inflows vs outflows graph

 This graph displays when chosen in the _Select graph_ dropdown.
 Hovering over the graph displays a tooltip containing the total inflows and outflows for the selected bank accounts for that month.

-The graph is produced from the [Banking transactions](//banking-api#/schemas/banking-transactions) endpoint response.
+The graph is produced from the [Banking transactions](/banking-api#/schemas/banking-transactions) endpoint response.

 ![A bar graph showing inflows vs outflows based on selection criteria](/img/old/2a880ed-Inflows_1.png)